Skip to Main Content

 Live In-Person Conferences

 AHLA holds 11 live in-person conferences each year.
-For each conference, we will apply for three types of credit: CLE, CCB, and CPE.
+For each conference, AHLA applies for three types of credit: CLE, CCB, and CPE.
 To meet an attendee's level of expertise, sessions are offered at various levels (introductory, intermediate, or advanced) tailored to their professional development.
-Apart from the Fundamentals of Health Law conference (a basic conference), all of our in-person conferences are considered as updates on the topic area being addressed.
+Apart from the Fundamentals of Health Law conference (a basic conference), all in-person conferences are considered as updates on the topic area being addressed.
 While there are no prerequisites or advanced preparations required to attend in-person conferences, those seeking credits should be familiar with the basic concepts of law associated with the topic of the conference to obtain the full educational benefit.
-The majority of our live in-person conferences offer sessions qualifying for Legal Ethics/Professionalism credits to help attendees fulfill their state's requirements.
+The majority of live in-person conferences offer sessions qualifying for Legal Ethics/Professionalism credits to help attendees fulfill their state's requirements.
 For more information concerning how many credits a specific program offers, please visit the individual conference's website.

 AHLA must track attendance for those desiring credits.
 Attendees will be provided with a bar code on their name badge.
 If desiring to earn CLE credit, use the bar code to scan in at the beginning and end of each day of the conference.
 If CCB or CPE credit is desired, complete the form provided at the registration desk, list all sessions attended, and return it to an AHLA representative at the end of the conference.
 Following the conference, those needing CLE credits will receive an email from [email protected].
-Watch for this email within 7-10 business days.
+Watch for this email within 7–10 business days.
 If you do not receive it, please check your spam or junk folders, as these emails often end up there.
-Please note you will fill out one affidavit for the full event.
+Please note the email will ask you to fill out one attendance verification affidavit for the full event.
 Once you complete the affidavit, you can download your certificate(s) of attendance, which will be emailed to you as well from [email protected].
-For those needing CCB or CPE credit, we will calculate the minutes attended from the sessions listed on the form you completed at the conference.
+For those needing CCB or CPE credit, AHLA will calculate the minutes attended from the sessions listed on the form completed at the conference.
 You will receive an email from AHLA when your CPE or CCB credits are ready.

 Live Virtual Programs